topseed/meta-admin-ex/DOCKER.md

 		cd /root/nbake

-		// optional, get latest version in the container of the source code from this git project's asrc/ : npm i nbake-admin
+		// get latest version in the container of the source code from this git project's asrc/ : npm update nbake-admin

 		//edit cofig.yaml as needed.
 It has the secret code to use for the admin and points where the S3 is.
 Change the secret code